 A passcode keeps your Apple Watch safe.
 You don’t have to have one, but if you want to use your Apple Watch for Apple Pay or use your Watch to unlock your Mac (which I highly recommend), then you do.
 It’s good practice considering how much of your health data your Watch will hold.

 You don’t have to type it in all the time; you can enable a setting to have your iPhone unlock your Watch after you put it on.
 I’ll show you how to do that after you get it set up.

 Now, you can configure your settings.
 Some settings are shared with your iPhone.
 “If you turned on Find my iPhone, Location Services, Wi-Fi Calling, and Diagnostics for your iPhone,” says Apple, “these settings automatically turn on for your Apple Watch.”

-And if you use Siri, you’ll have to have it turned on on your iPhone, too.
+And if you use Siri, you’ll have to have it enabled on your iPhone, too.

 Add apps and sync

 What are you waiting for?
-The whole point of the Apple Watch is that its with you, all the time.
-Go for a walk, and make a start on closing those rings.
+The whole point of the Apple Watch is that it’s with you, all the time.
+Go for a walk and make a start on closing those rings.
+Or go swimming.
 Or, if you don’t dig on that whole exercise thing, you can read our guide to customizing your Apple Watch, from the comfort of your favorite armchair.

 Note: D. Griffin Jones contributed to this article.
 We originally published this article on September 18, 2019.
 It has been updated.